replit/kaboom/doc/25-platformer.md

 ```

 Next, we want to map the different symbols to their corresponding game object.
-Add the following code below the "LEVELS" array:
+Add the following code below the `LEVELS` array:

 ```javascript